Deployment with Kubernetes

 Step 4: Verification

-- Check the Kubernetes Dashboard to verify that all pods are running.
+- Check the Kubernetes Workloads Dashboard to verify that all pods are running.

 - Open the WebSight CMS admin panel on